KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_iridescence/README.md

 ## Overview

-Iridescence describes an effect where hue varies depending on the viewing angle and illumination angle: A thin film of a semi-transparent layer results in inter-reflections and due to thin film interference, certain wavelengths get absorbed or amplified.
+Iridescence describes an effect where hue varies depending on the viewing angle and illumination angle: A thin-film of a semi-transparent layer results in inter-reflections and due to thin-film interference, certain wavelengths get absorbed or amplified.
 Iridescence can be seen on soap bubbles, oil films, or on the wings of many insects.
-With this extension, thickness and IOR of the thin film can be specified, enabling iridescent materials.
+With this extension, thickness and index of refraction (IOR) of the thin-film can be specified, enabling iridescent materials.

 ## Extending Materials